M108Falcon/gambuSSH/README.md

 -h or --help to display help menu
 -f or --file to speicfy location of custom configuration file -p or --port to specify port number (default 8000)
--m or --max connections to specify maximum number of connections (default 3000) -p or --port to specify port number (default 8000)
--m or --max connections to specify maximum number of connections (default 3000) -4 to listen on IPv4
+-m or --maxconnections to specify maximum number of connections (default 3000) -4 to listen on IPv4
 -6 to listen on IPv6
 ```